puppetlabs/puppet-docs/source/guides/installation.markdown

 Before Starting
 ---------------

-Start by reading the [Downloading Puppet](http://reductivelabs.com/trac/puppet/wiki/DownloadingPuppet) guide, which explains how to download packages or source code for your operating system.

 You will need to install Puppet on all machines on both clients and the central Puppet master server(s).